niuers/handson-mlp/INSTALL.md

 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 ```

-## Step 3, upgrade PyTorch libraries if you have a GPU
+## Step 3, if you have a GPU, upgrade the PyTorch libraries
 If you have a GPU, make sure its driver is properly installed (please see your GPU manufacter's instructions for more details).

 Next, you must upgrade the PyTorch libraries for GPU support: